TonyLoWaiYau/Economic-Impact-Evaluation-of-China-Mandatory-Social-Security-Payments/README.md

 1. The quantitative analysis above suggests that the new measures have a very large effect on the economy.
 Consequently, any missteps in the follow-up support policies could have significant repercussions, raising the level of uncertainty surrounding China’s economic outlook.

 2. When rolling out economic support, the authorities will set priorities.
-For instance, against a backdrop of overcapacity they may favor boosting consumption over expanding production.
-This implies that different sectors of the economy could show increasingly divergent performances.
+For instance, against a backdrop of overcapacity, they may favor boosting consumption over expanding production, or supporting large companies over SMEs.
+This implies that different sectors of the economy could show increasingly divergent performance.

 # References